 Seeing white smoke coming from your car’s exhaust can be a concerning sight.
 While a thin wisp of white steam is normal, thick, billowing white smoke is a clear sign that something is amiss under the hood.
 Understanding the potential causes and how to address them can save you from costly engine repairs down the line.
+In this comprehensive guide, we’ll explore the common reasons for white smoke from exhaust and provide step-by-step troubleshooting tips to get your vehicle back in top shape.

 Normal Condensation vs. Problematic Smoke